JeremyHeinPhD/Alignment-Portfolio/- ai-versus-the-water-bottle.md

 ## TL;DR

 Freddie, a fourth-grade student with severe autism, found comfort in algebra and fear in loud noises.
 This case study explores how emotionally intelligent AI — designed to detect sensory triggers and respond with personalized support — could help neurodivergent students like Freddie thrive.
-As Andrew Ng says, “AI is task replacement, not job replacement.”
+As Andrew Ng says, “AI is task replacement, not job replacement” — and special ed paraprofessionals like me need all the help we can get.

 ---